bojotamara/registry-app/test_cases.md

 3. Renew a vehicle registration
 - ✅ only accepts numerical input
-- 🤷🔧❌ no error when a nonexistent registration number is entered ?
-I'm confused, there seems to be an error now
+- ✅ no error when a nonexistent registration number is entered
 - 🤷 data in the table looks good

 4. Process a bill of sale